DCAN-Labs/hbcd-docs-internal/docs/standards/naming-conventions.md

 ## Domain

-Differences in the `domain` values in LORIS (vs Lasso as outlined [here](https://docs.hbcdstudy.org/latest/access/metadata/#domain-source)) include:

- - Additional domain `sens` for 'Biosensor' tables (note: `sens` does not have an equivalent NBDC data dictionary domain)
  - For MRI data, `mri` is used in place of `img` within LORIS

-## Source

-As outlined in the Release Docs site, the `source` naming convention component corresponds with `source` in the NBDC Data Dictionary (e.g. child vs birth parent).
-Note that `source` may either indicates the subject (who the protocol element is about) or, in some cases, the respondent (who completed the assessment).
-For example, `mri_ra_prep` refers to MRI-related data entered by a research assistant (RA), representing procedural details as opposed to direct input from a child or caregiver.

-Additional potential values for `source`, other than `bm` (Biological Mother), `cg` (Caregiver), and `ch` (Child) shown [here](https://docs.hbcdstudy.org/latest/access/metadata/#domain-source), `source` values in LORIS and/or for variables to be included in a future release include:

- - `si` - Sibling
- - `te` - Teacher
- - `cl` - Clinician
- - `ra` - RA (research assistant)
- - `ld` - Linked Data
- - `fd` - Family Data

 ## Correspondence to JSON Metadata